The semi-classical energy of closed Nambu-Goto strings: Abstract

 \section{Abstract}

 We compute semi-classical corrections to the energy of rotating closed Nambu-Goto strings.
-We find the Regge intercept $a = 1 + \frac{D-2}{24}$ for $D$ dimensional target space.
-Also the discrepancy with the standard approaches to string quantization is clarified.
+We confirm the results obtained by means of the Polchinski-Strominger action.
+We also show that in this semi-classical approximation, the spectrum of physical excitations contains modes that are unphysical non-perturbatively, i.e., to which no physical excitations of the covariantly quantized Nambu-Goto string correspond.